rsousacode/DotBelt.CMS/README.md

 just frontend
 ```

-4. Run the BoilerPlate.Api project to run the Api
+4. Run the DotBelt.CMS.API project to run the Api

 ## Justfile Overview